marcio-nunes/azure-az900-exam-preparation/README.md

 ## 🔸 Describe the benefits of using cloud services

-Alta disponibilidade, escalabilidade e distribuição geográfica.
+Alta disponibilidade, escalabilidade, confiabilidade e previsibilidade

 ### Describe the benefits of high availability and scalability in the cloud